 Visit San Vito lo Capo

-The beach is a mix of private and free areas and you will probably want to book a sunbed on the private part as hire of sunbeds and umbrella is not too expensive, especially if you only want a half day and it gets you out of the way of a constant and annoying stream of beach sellers.
+The beach is a mix of private and free areas and you will probably want to book a sunbed on the private part as hire of sunbeds and umbrella is not too expensive, especially if you only want a half day and it gets you out of the way of a constant stream of beach sellers.

-As well as sun bathing San-Vito-lo-Capo is very popular for snorkling, diving and wind-surfing all of which can be organised locally.
+As well as sun bathing San-Vito-lo-Capo is popular for snorkling, diving and wind-surfing all of which can be organised locally.

 Fish is off course often on the menu and one of the specialities is fish couscous.
 So popular is this that there is a San-Vito-lo-Capo cous cous festival every year with chefs from all around competing to serve the best fish couscous.
 There are also excellent ice-cream parlours, pizza restaurants and plenty more choices.